Liu-Cheng/graph-database-accel-survey/README.md

 - N. Engelhardt and H. K. H. So, "GraVF: A vertex-centric distributed graph processing framework on FPGAs," 2016 26th International Conference on Field Programmable Logic and Applications (FPL), Lausanne, Switzerland, 2016, pp. 1-4.

+- Kapre, Nachiket.
+"Custom FPGA-based soft-processors for sparse graph acceleration."
+In 2015 IEEE 26th International Conference on Application-specific Systems, Architectures and Processors (ASAP), pp. 9-16.
+  IEEE, 2015.

+- Kapre, Nachiket, and Pradeep Moorthy.
+"A case for embedded FPGA-based socs in energy-efficient acceleration of graph problems."
+Supercomputing frontiers and innovations 2, no. 3 (2015): 76-86.

 #### Graph Processing on ASICs